AdobeDocs/analytics.en/help/implement/faq.md

   </tr>
   <tr>
    <td colname="col2"> How can I change collected data, based on defined conditions of my own? </td>
-   <td colname="col3"> Use processing rules to simplify data collection and manage content as it is sent to reporting. <a href="https://marketing.adobe.com/resources/help/en_US/reference/processing_rules.html" format="https" scope="external"> [More...] </a> </td>
+   <td colname="col3"> Use processing rules to simplify data collection and manage content as it is sent to reporting. <a href="https://marketing.adobe.com/resources/help/en_US/reference/processing_rules.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> Which is the latest version of s_code file? </td>
    <td> This section contains a release history for [!DNL AppMeasurement] libraries across web and mobile platforms.
-The latest version of each library can be downloaded in Reports &amp; Analytics &gt; Admin Tools &gt; Code Manager. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/release/c_release_notes_javascript.html" format="http" scope="external"> [More...] </a> </td>
+The latest version of each library can be downloaded in Reports &amp; Analytics &gt; Admin Tools &gt; Code Manager. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/release/c_release_notes_javascript.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I debug s_code file? </td>
-   <td> The Adobe Debugger (previously DigitalPulse Debugger) is a free tool provided by Adobe that lets you view the data being collected from your site on any given page. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/debugger.html" format="http" scope="external"> [More...] </a> </td>
+   <td> The Adobe Debugger (previously DigitalPulse Debugger) is a free tool provided by Adobe that lets you view the data being collected from your site on any given page. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/debugger.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I track different link types? </td>
-   <td> File downloads and exit links can be automatically tracked based on parameters set in the AppMeasurement for JavaScript file. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/function_tl.html" format="http" scope="external"> [More...] </a> </td>
+   <td> File downloads and exit links can be automatically tracked based on parameters set in the AppMeasurement for JavaScript file. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/function_tl.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I track video ? </td>
    <td> JavaScript can be used to track a wide variety of players.
-To track using JavaScript, you add code to the web page that contains your player and track the player using event handlers. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/video/video_js.html" format="http" scope="external"> [More...] </a> </td>
+To track using JavaScript, you add code to the web page that contains your player and track the player using event handlers. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/video/video_js.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I track a mobile App? </td>
    <td> Acquisition links with unique tracking codes can be generated in Adobe Mobile services.
-When a user downloads and runs an app from the Apple App Store after clicking on the generated link, the SDK automatically collects and sends the acquisition data to Adobe Mobile services. <a href="https://marketing.adobe.com/resources/help/en_US/mobile/ios/acquisition.html" format="http" scope="external"> iOS </a> <a href="https://marketing.adobe.com/resources/help/en_US/mobile/android/acquisition.html" format="http" scope="external"> Android </a> </td>
+When a user downloads and runs an app from the Apple App Store after clicking on the generated link, the SDK automatically collects and sends the acquisition data to Adobe Mobile services. <a href="https://marketing.adobe.com/resources/help/en_US/mobile/ios/acquisition.html"> iOS </a> <a href="https://marketing.adobe.com/resources/help/en_US/mobile/android/acquisition.html"> Android </a> </td>
   </tr>
   <tr>
    <td> How do I implement video tracking? </td>
-   <td> You can track media players by creating functions attached to the video player event handlers This lets you call Media.open, Media.play, Media.stop, and Media.close at the appropriate times. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/video/video_js_events.html" format="http" scope="external"> [More...] </a> </td>
+   <td> You can track media players by creating functions attached to the video player event handlers This lets you call Media.open, Media.play, Media.stop, and Media.close at the appropriate times. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/video/video_js_events.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I set up the First Party Cookie? </td>
    <td> Analytics uses cookies to provide information on variables and components that do not persist between image requests and browser sessions.
-These harmless cookies originate from a domain hosted by Adobe, known as third-party cookies. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_cert.html" format="http" scope="external"> [More...] </a> </td>
+These harmless cookies originate from a domain hosted by Adobe, known as third-party cookies. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_cert.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> How do I get an SSL certificate? </td>
    <td> Determine whether your site uses https:// protocol.
 If it does, requesting a CSR and purchasing an SSL certificate is required.
 Note: An SSL certificate is not required if you do not have any secure pages or content.
-This entire step may be skipped if you use only https:// protocol on your site. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_cert.html" format="http" scope="external"> [More...] </a> </td>
+This entire step may be skipped if you use only https:// protocol on your site. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_cert.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> Where do I find information about the certification expiration notice? </td>
    <td> SSL certificates expire each year, meaning that Adobe requires an updated certificate request each time this happens.
-The FPC specialist provides sufficient warning when this occurs, however, it is recommended to be proactive in monitoring the expiration and providing Adobe with this updated certificate. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_renewals.html" format="http" scope="external"> [More...] </a> </td>
+The FPC specialist provides sufficient warning when this occurs, however, it is recommended to be proactive in monitoring the expiration and providing Adobe with this updated certificate. <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/first_party_cookies/fpcookies_renewals.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> What are plugins? </td>
    <td> AppMeasurement for JavaScript plug-ins are programs or functions that perform several advanced functions.
 These plug-ins extend the capabilities of your JavaScript file to give you more functionality that is not available with a basic implementation.
 Adobe offers a number of other plug-ins as part of advanced solutions.
-Contact your Account Manager if you want to capture data using JavaScript but are unsure how to proceed. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/impl_plugins.html" format="http" scope="external"> [More...] </a> </td>
+Contact your Account Manager if you want to capture data using JavaScript but are unsure how to proceed. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/impl_plugins.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> Information about data insertion API? </td>
-   <td> Adobe has created multiple ways to send data into Analytics. <a href="https://marketing.adobe.com/resources/help/en_US/reference/usecase_sending_data_to_sc.html" format="http" scope="external"> [More...] </a> </td>
+   <td> Adobe has created multiple ways to send data into Analytics. <a href="https://marketing.adobe.com/resources/help/en_US/reference/usecase_sending_data_to_sc.html"> [More...] </a> </td>
   </tr>
   <tr>
    <td> What is a 500 error? </td>
-   <td> Information about the internal server error which caused a "500 Query Error" status. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/pageType.html" format="http" scope="external">See pageType variable </a> </td>
+   <td> Information about the internal server error which caused a "500 Query Error" status. <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/pageType.html">See pageType variable </a> </td>
   </tr>
  </tbody>
 </table>